hubgit/unmost-visited/README.md

 # Unmost Visited

-Hide the "Most Visited" section of Chrome's "New Tab" page.
+A Chrome extension that hides the "Most Visited" section of Chrome's "New Tab" page.